 Seeking help is the first step towards a healthier, more balanced life.
 It takes courage to ask for help and I value working from a nonjudgmental place that provides unconditional positive regard.
 We can work together to build a personalized treatment plan that takes you through the process at your own pace.
 I tend to work from a person-centered approach where you are the "driver", so to speak, of your journey in therapy.
 I look at my role as someone that is alongside you rather than the expert of your life.
 I truly believe every individual and/or family has the answers within themselves.
 I strive to create a place of trust to build rapport and a working relationship to get the outcomes you are wanting.

 I have over 10 years of experience working with individuals as young as 4 years old to the most experienced in life.
-My passion and specialty, as a Child Mental Health Specialist, is working with children, adolescents and young adults.
-My experience includes treatment of depression, anxiety, body image/eating disorders, adjustments in life, behavioral challenges, and trauma work with youth, children and adults.
+My passion and specialty, as a Child Mental Health Specialist, is working with young children and the grownups in their life.
+My experience includes treatment of depression, anxiety, adjustments in life, behavioral challenges, and trauma with children.
 It can be challenging to navigate education systems and as a former school-based therapist I can help advocate for your child to be served appropriately.

 I am inspired to incorporate practical, effective and fun ways for little kiddos to experience their resilience - physically and mentally.
 I use play and creativity in most of my sessions with children and adolescents to create a safe place for communication.
 I enjoy creating a fun, playful and engaging place for children and their grownup that focuses on improve the child's behavioral and emotional challenges through the parent-child relationship.
-I use interactive and evidence based treatments with children and youth.
-For instance, Play Therapy, Art Therapy and Sandtray as this tends to be more engaging and effective.
+I use interactive and evidence based treatments with children.
+For instance, Play Therapy, Art Therapy, Sandtray and Theraplay-based interventions as this tends to be more engaging and effective.
 Yoga therapy can be incorporated into youth regular sessions if desired.